 Answers the question, “What technology defines the measure?”

-This organizational structure is silent on which fuel the measure is designed to save; electricity or natural gas.
+This organizational structure is silent on which fuel the measure is designed to save; electricity or fossil fuels.
 By organizing the TRM this way, measures that save on both fuels do not need to be repeated.
 As a result, the TRM will be easier to use and to maintain.

 Measure Code Specification